Convexity of distinct sum sets: Proof of the theorem

 \underline{Case 2: $b_0=b_1$} In this case $P$ has only one lattice point of the form $(b,1)$ with $b$ an integer.
 Using the transformation $(x,y)\mapsto(x+y-by,y)$ we can suppose that $(1,1)\in P$.
 Since $(0,1)$ and $(2,1)$ are not in $P$ the point $(1,1)$ can't possibly be a vertex of $P$.
 It also follows that $P\backslash[(0,0),(1,0)]$ is contained in the region of points $(x,y)$ satisfying $0<x<y+1$, $y>0$.
 Now if $(1,2)\notin P$ then $P\backslash[(0,0),(1,0)]$ is contained in the region of points $(x,y)$ satisfying $x>y/2$, and likewise if $(2,2)\notin P$ then $P$ is contained in the region of points $(x,y)$ satisfying $x<y/2+1$.
 These can't both be the case, because then $P$ would be contained in such a narrow region that it would have to be a triangle with vertices $(0,0)$, $(1,0)$, $(c,2c-1)$, for some positive integer $c$, but this is excluded as we are assuming $P$ to have at least $N/2+1\geq 6$ vertices.
 So either $(1,2)\in P$ or $(2,2)\in P$ or both.
 Using the transformation $(x,y)\mapsto(1+y-x,y)$ we can assume $(1,2)\in P$.\\

 Suppose $(1,2)$ is not a vertex of $P$.
 Then we define the polygon

 which has $N-4$ lattice points.
 By the induction hypothesis $Q$ is $p-2$-good with $p=N/2$.
-Let $u\in\bigcap_{v\text{ vertex}}\bigwedge^{p-2}Q_v$.
-We claim that $u':=u+(2,3)\in\bigcap_{v\text{ vertex}}\bigwedge^pP_v$ so that $P$ is $p$-good and hence good.
+Let $u\in\bigcap_{v\text{ vertex}}\mathcal{D}_{p-2}Q_v$.
+We claim that $u':=u+(2,3)\in\bigcap_{v\text{ vertex}}\mathcal{D}_pP_v$ so that $P$ is $p$-good and hence good.
 Let $v$ be a vertex of $P$.
 By our assumption and what we have seen before $v$ cannot be $(1,1)$ or $(1,2)$.
 Now $u'$ can be written as the sum of $(1,1)$, $(1,2)$ and $u$ which in turn is a sum of $p-2$ lattice points of $Q$ distinct from $v$.
-So $u'\in\bigcap_{v\text{ vertex}}\bigwedge^pP_v$, so $P$ is $p$-good and hence good.\\
+So $u'\in\bigcap_{v\text{ vertex}}\mathcal{D}_pP_v$, so $P$ is $p$-good and hence good.\\

 So we can assume that $(1,2)$ is a vertex of $P$.
 If $(2,2)$ happens to be a point of $P$ but not a vertex we can apply the same reasoning to conclude that $P$ is good, so we can also assume that $(2,2)$ is either not in $P$, or it is a vertex of $P$.
 However both cases will lead to contradiction.
 In the first case $P$ will be a quadrangle with vertices $(0,0)$, $(0,1)$, $(1,2)$ and $(c,2c-1)$ and in the second case it will be a pentagon with vertices $(0,0)$, $(0,1)$, $(1,2)$, $(2,2)$ and $(c,2c-1)$ (for some positive integer $c$).
 Both of these contradict our assumption that $P$ has at least $N/2+1\geq 6$ vertices. \end{proof} \begin{proof}[Proof of theorem \ref{wedgeconvex}] We prove this by induction on $N$, the number lattice points.
 Note that the cases $p=0$ and $p=1$ are always trivial, and that we can always reduce to the case $p\leq N/2$ using lemma \ref{wedgeminus}.
 We begin with the case where $N\leq 4$ but $P$ is not the exception with four lattice points.
-Then $P$ is either a single point, a line with two lattice points, a line with three lattice points, a line with four lattice points, something equivalent to the triangle with vertices $(0,0)$, $(1,0)$, $(0,1)$, or something equivalent to the square $[0,1]\times[0,1]$.
-In case $P$ is a line with $N$ lattice points $\bigwedge^pP$ is a line with $\binom{N}{p}$ lattice points.
-If $P$ is the square then $\bigwedge^2P$ is $\{(1,0),(0,1),(1,1),(1,2),(2,1)\}$, which is `convex'.
-Everything else reduces to the case $p=1$ or $p=0$ using lemma \ref{wedgeminus}.\\
+Then $P$ is either a single point, a line with two lattice points, a line with three lattice points, a line with four lattice points, something equivalent to the triangle with vertices $(0,0)$, $(1,0)$, $(0,1)$, or the triangle with lattice points $(1,1)$, $(0,0)$, $(1,0)$, $(2,0)$, or something equivalent to the square $[0,1]\times[0,1]$.
+In case $P$ is a line with $N$ lattice points $\mathcal{D}_pP$ is a line with $\binom{N}{p}$ lattice points.
+If $P$ is the square then $\mathcal{D}_2P$ is $\{(1,0),(0,1),(1,1),(1,2),(2,1)\}$, which is `convex'.
+If $P$ is the triangle with four vertices then $\mathcal{D}_2P$ is $\{(1,0),(1,1),(2,0),(2,1),(3,0),(3,1)\}$.
+These are all `convex'.
+Everything else reduces to the case $p=1$ or $p=0$ using lemma \ref{wedgeminus}.
+This deals with the case $N\leq 4$.
+We henceforth assume $N\geq5$.\\